Undergraduate Grants and Scholarships

 - Payment of Study Grants will normally be by credit to College bills.
 Students may, however, make arrangements with the College Office for direct payment to their bank account.

-Undergraduate Vacation Residence Study Grants
+Vacation Residence Grants

 The College will consider Applications from undergraduates for grants towards the costs of remaining in Cambridge for the purpose of vacation study.
 Current Vacation Residence Grant forms will be made available after each vacation period has ended.